Negotiation offers a key opportunity in every legal matter.

 Give Reasons for Other Side to Move

-Whether negotiating on the telephone, in mediation or another context, do not let the process be a battle of wits in which demands and offers become a showdown.
+Whether negotiating on the phone, in mediation or other context, never let the process be a battle of wits in which demands and offers become a showdown.

 In each round of negotiation give the other side a reason to move.
 Read all documents and raise a new point that has not been mentioned previously.
 Simply demanding world peace has never worked.
 In negotiation here, giving a reason for the insurance company to move is crucial.